pjamieso/fhirokta/README.md

 We also need to allow Cross-Origin Resource Sharing (CORS) for our single page web application.
 CORS is an HTTP-header based mechanism that allows a server to indicate which origins (domain, scheme, or port), other than its own, from which a browser should permit loading resources.
 CORS relies on a mechanism by which browsers make a &quot;preflight&quot; request to the server hosting the cross-origin resource, to check that the server will permit the actual request.
 In the preflight, the browser sends headers that will be used in the actual request.
 If you open up chrome development tools under the network tab you can see these preflight requests.
 Under the Okta API management tab, you can add trusted origins.
 We need to add &quot;http://localhost:4200&quot; so that our token requests from our sample angular application are not blocked.

-## registering an application with Okta
+## Registering an application with Okta

 Okta permits us to register a small number of applications for free.
 Under the applications tab, click &quot;create app integration&quot;.
 Name the application anything you want, in my case OktaFHIRDemo.
 There are several key pieces of information Okta generates that must be copied and used with the IRIS FHIR Accelerator service and our demo application.
 They include the Client Id, which looks something like: 0oa1ft32hbJVqlExn5d7 and the Okta Domain, which has the form: dev-5420746.okta.com.
 Our application type is &quot;single page application&quot;.
 Single Page Apps (SPAs) offer a great user experience in the browser because they enable interactivity without full page transitions.
 However, securing SPAs is a challenge because the browser is an inherently insecure environment.
 When SPAs were new and browsers were more limited in their capabilities, OAuth 2.0 and its sister standard, OpenID Connect (OIDC) offered a security approach called the _Implicit flow_.
 Today, Proof Key for Code Exchange (PKCE) provides a much more secure solution for protecting SPAs.
 If you wish to learn more, please see [https://OAuth.net/2/pkce/](https://oauth.net/2/pkce/), but for now select PKCE and Authorization Code as the grant type for the Okta app registration.
 Authorization code is the most common OAuth 2.0 grant types used by SPAs (together with PKCE), Web Apps, Mobile and native/desktop apps.

 After the user is logged in, Okta will send tokens to an endpoint of our choosing.
 This field is called the redirect URI, choose: [http://localhost:4200/login/callback](http://localhost:4200/login/callback), and for logout choose: [http://localhost:4200](http://localhost:4200/), which is the root of the application.

-## Registering an OAuth Authentication Server in the IRIS fhir accelerator
+## Registering an OAuth Authentication Server in the IRIS FHIR Accelerator Service

 The IRIS FHIR Accelerator Service has an OAuth2.0 tab, which allows us to register different Authentication/Authorization Servers.
 Since we have already configured an OKTA authorization server, we merely need to &quot;_create_&quot; an authentication server (choosing the OKTA external authentication server) and provide the Issuer Discovery URL, which in our example was generated by Okta as [https://dev-5420746.okta.com/OAuth2/aus1g315d02g6rklZ5d7](https://dev-5420746.okta.com/oauth2/aus1g315d02g6rklZ5d7). (your url is unique and slightly different)